pymupdf/PyMuPDF-Optional-Material/docs/document.rst

     .. method:: authenticate(password)

-      Decrypts the document with the string ``password``.
-If successful, all of the document's data can be accessed (e.g. for rendering).
+      Decrypts the document with the string ``"password"``.
+If successful, document data can be accessed.
+For PDF documents, the "owner" and the "user" have different priviledges, and hence different passwords may exist for these authorization levels.
+The method will automatically establish the appropriate access rights for the provided password.

-      :arg str password: The password to be used.
+      :arg str password: owner or user password.

       :rtype: int
-      :returns: positive value if decryption was successful, zero otherwise.
-If successful, indicator ``isEncrypted`` is set to ``False``.
+      :returns: a positive value if successful, zero otherwise.
+If successful, the indicator ``isEncrypted`` is set to ``False``.
+Positive return codes carry the following information detail:

+        * bit 0 set => no password required -- happens if method was used although :meth:`needsPass` was zero.
+        * bit 1 set => **user** password authenticated
+        * bit 2 set => **owner** password authenticated

     .. method:: loadPage(pno=0)

-      Load a :ref:`Page` for further processing like rendering, text searching, etc.
+      Create a :ref:`Page` object for further processing (like rendering, text searching, etc.).

       :arg int pno: page number, zero-based (0 is default and the first page of the document).
 Any value in ``range(-inf, doc.pageCount)`` is acceptable.
 If pno is negative, then ``doc.pageCount`` will be added until this is no longer the case.
 For example: to load the last page, you can specify ``doc.loadPage(-1)``.
 After this you have ``page.number == doc.pageCount - 1``.